SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

 After creating a payment, you can:

 *   `Authorize` funds.
 An authorization transaction reserves the funds.
-It is possible to `abort` a payment before the end user has completed the payment process.
+It is possible to `abort` a payment before the payer has completed the payment process.
 And either:
 *   `Capture` funds.
-Before delivering the merchandise you need to create a capture transaction to ensure that the money is charged from the consumer credit card or properly billed by invoice.
+Before delivering the merchandise you need to create a capture transaction to ensure that the money is charged from the payer's card or properly billed by invoice.
 One-phase payments will combine these two in a `sale` or `autoCapture` transaction as described in the section above.

 Or:

 *   `Cancel` the authorized amount.
-Funds that are authorized but not yet captured, can be released back to the consumer.
+Funds that are authorized but not yet captured, can be released back to the payer.
 This is done by creating a cancel transaction.
 This is not available for one-phase payments.
 *   `Reverse` captured funds.
 In some cases you may need to make a reversal of captured funds.
 This is achieved by creating a reversal transaction.